hiperiondev/SM1vm/README.md

 The only exception is the memory access functions (sm1_mem_put and sm1_mem_get) which must be defined by the user.
 This allows adaptation to the local implementation access to the program memory, both in hardware and in logic.

-It is also possible to build the VM as a library to be used in other projects.
+It is possible to build the VM as a library to be used in other projects.
 As an example see: <https://github.com/hiperiondev/SM1vm-Gambas3>

 Also have a very simple assembler and disassembler.